|

 said: 'The unmentionable vice, now mentioned, can't keep its mouth shut',

-'A forty-seven-year-old priest had a long-standing
+as in the following example: 'A forty-seven-year-old priest had a long-standing

 friendship with a Catholic family who were not his parishioners.
 He was